5733d9e2be6485d52ffa08870cabdee0/sandbox/DEMO.md

 }
 ```

 Here's the example payload of the `Webhook` action instead.
-The channel is not needed but a specific transformation template that will transform the CloudEvents to Slack's required format is needed.
+The channel is not needed but a specific transformation template that will transform the CloudEvents data to Slack's required format is needed.
 Messages that don't comply to this format won't be written on Slack when using the `Webhook` action.

 ```json
 {"text":"Hello, World!"}